 The Camp was placed out of active duty in May 1946, but it was re-commissioned in July 1955 under the DER-251 classification.
-Additionally, the vessel was to report to Newport, Rhode Island conducting operations in the area through the year of 1962.
-In the following years until 1965, the ship did duty near Cuba having been assigned the missions of maintaining surveillance on the Russian ships sailing around the area and of coming to the rescue of people that were fleeing Cuba.
+Additionally, the vessel was to report to Newport, Rhode Island, conducting operations in the area through the year 1962.
+In the following years until 1965, the ship did duty near Cuba, having been assigned the missions of maintaining surveillance on the Russian ships sailing around the area and of coming to the rescue of people who were fleeing Cuba.

 In 1965, the Camp was ordered to do patrol duty in the region around Vietnam.
 Two years later, in August, the ship was involved in operations overseeing the actions of the Viet Cong against the Republic of Vietnam, specifically in regard to their naval forces.

-After the repairs were completed, the vessel was ordered to return to Vietnam where it had to resume escort operations.
-By the year of 1968, the Camp had installed on board one of the most advanced communications system available at the time.
+After the repairs were completed, the vessel was ordered to return to Vietnam, where it had to resume escort operations.
+By the year 1968, the Camp had installed on board one of the most advanced communications systems available at the time.

 In February 1971, the Camp entered the South Vietnam naval forces through a transfer under a new name and a new classification, Tran Hung Dao (HQ-01).
 In July of 1980, the ship was redesignated once more, sailing as BRP Rajah Lakandula (PF-4) with no public records mentioning its fate afterward.